 It is a pleasure to welcome you to the Department of Materials at Oxford University where graduate students play a critical and valued role in ensuring we are one of world's leading materials research laboratories.
-According to the UK's Research Excellence Framework 2014 assessment, 98% of the department's Overall Research was awarded the 3 (38% - internationally excellent) and the highest 4 (60% - world-leading) rating, and for Research Impact we were the highest performing materials department in the UK with 90% of our submission receiving the 4 rating.
-Almost all the research on which these scores were achieved will have involved the work of one or more of our graduate students.
-National league tables (Guardian, Times Good University Guide) regularly place us as the UK's top materials department.
+According to the UK's Research Excellence Framework 2014 assessment, 98% of the department's Overall Research was highly rated when benchmarked against research worldwide; 50% of our work was rated at the highest, 4\, grade of 'world-leading' and a further 38% at the 3\ grade of 'internationally excellent'.
+For Research Impact we were the highest performing materials department in the UK, with 90% of our submission receiving the 4\ rating.
+Almost all the research on which these scores were achieved has involved the work of one or more of our graduate students.
+National league tables (Guardian, Times Good University Guide) regularly place us as one of the UK's top materials department.

 Members of the department, from graduate students to professors, win national and international awards for their contributions to materials science, including recognition from the Royal Society, the Royal Academy of Engineering and the American National Academy of Engineering.
-As well as contributing strongly to practically all of the department's > 250 peer-reviewed research outputs each year, graduate students play an active part in patenting of new ideas and in the many and varied activities to transfer our research knowledge beyond the academic world.
-These activities include events to promote the public understanding of science, interactions with school students and staff and the setting up of spin-off companies.
+As well as contributing to the department's > 250 peer-reviewed research outputs each year, graduate students play an active part in patenting of new ideas and in the many and varied activities to transfer our research knowledge beyond the academic world.
+These activities include events to promote the public understanding of science, interactions with school students and staff, and the setting up of spin-off companies.

-Materials science is a diverse and exciting discipline, and new directions in the department's research include energy storage materials and devices, and materials for quantum computing, while recently we have also significantly reinforced our leading strengths in materials characterisation, modelling and physical metallurgy.
+Materials science is a diverse and exciting discipline, and new directions in the department's research include energy storage materials and devices, and materials for quantum devices.
+We also have extensive research activities to sustain our international reputation in materials characterisation, modelling and physical metallurgy.

-In wishing you every success in you work, I also urge you to the make the most of our vibrant and exciting research environment, to enjoy your time in the department, and to always aim to produce the highest quality research.
+In wishing you every success in you work, I urge you to the make the most of our vibrant and exciting research environment, to enjoy your time in the department, and to aim always to produce the highest quality research.